RadAd/MultiPad/README.md

 ### Visible whitespace
 This is achieved with an option to replace the whitespace with a visible Unicode version.
 This has similar issues to the visible control characters feature.
 This has teh additional issue that tab character replacement is not expanded like the original tab character is.
 ### Line numbers
+This is achieved by creating a gutter to the left of the edit control that draws the line numbers using the [EM_SETRECT](https://learn.microsoft.com/en-us/windows/win32/controls/em-setrect) message.
+By intercepting the [WM_PAINT](https://learn.microsoft.com/en-us/windows/win32/gdi/wm-paint) message, we can draw the line numbers in the gutter area.
 ### Bookmarks
+TODO
 ### Multi-level undo/redo
+TODO